YellowJacketLinux/LFS/00-Perl-Modules.md

 get them I can just take the case lid off during the build.

 My case is a low-profile 'Media PC' case but with a server motherboard and a Xeon processor.
-Furthermore there is a fanless nVidia GPU in it with a large heat sink that restricts airflow inside the case.
+Furthermore there is a fan-less nVidia GPU in it with a large heat sink that restricts airflow inside the case.
-What I need to do is have a machinst drill ventilation holes in the lid right above the CPU cooler fan.
+What I need to do is have a machinist drill ventilation holes in the lid right above the CPU cooler fan.

 Anyway I mention manually setting the `%_smp_mflags` to only use a